-I first saw this when I was first getting sober and going to AA and it was when I first realized God was and had been watching and taking care of me all this time through the movies I watched, like a stealth bomber pilot, but the bombs were of love and acceptance and I was too surly perhaps to dig on that fully, until this moment.
-But Robert Duvall does dig it.
+I first saw this when I was first getting sober and going to AA and it was when I first realized God was and had been watching and taking care of me all this time through the movies I watched, like a stealth bomber pilot, but the bombs were of love and acceptance dropped throughout my viewing regimen.
+I was too surly perhaps to dig on that fully, until that moment, or this one.
+But Robert Duvall did, does dig it.
 He gets it.
 He got it in Tender Mercies.
 He got it in The Great Santini.
 He got it Tennessee.
 He got it on the moon.
 He got it at the diner over steak fries.
 He got it at the National Air and Space Museum looking at the moon rocket.
-He found it inside a Mockingbird birch tree.
-He found it in the worms under the floorboards in the basements, and he found it in the sunshine through the palm trees equally and spectacularly.
-He got it inside the smallest flower and the largest ocean.
-But, like me, then, in 1998, his character still had one or two hang-ups, including bashing the cuckold in his nest with a baseball bat and then fleeing the state.
-In my case it was finding some hip huggers-and-tan booth blonde Scorpio and fawning over her at the exclusion of angry others, getting high on the exclusionary glue fumes of gossip.
-But I broke through my inner iceberg watching Duvall break through his, sensing some magic in his Duvall's high-stepping crazy dance of love for God, and I actually stood up, while alone in my apartment, and started crying the melting iceberg tears right when someone else in Duvall's congregation stood up and we kind of looked at each other across the expanse of the screen like brothers who had both landed on the delivery room floor at the exact same moment.
+He found it inside a Mockingbird birch.
+He found it in the worms under the floorboards in the basements, and he found it in the sunshine through the palm trees, even the smell of napalm in the morning, even the smallest flower and the largest ocean.

 I never liked Warren Beatty before this movie, but after it I'm a lockstep fan.
 The man has balls and character.
 I'm not sure about whether the God part is all there but the holy madness is the same.
 The bro takes a hit out on himself, and suddenly with nothing to lose starts telling the truth and living in the moment and events begin to crystalize around him with stunning power.
 His attempts to rap about social issues may be a little douche chill-cringish but get over it!
 Bulworth rules!
 I cried like a baby.

 There have been many Scrooges.
 A big favorite at the Kuersten house is the George C. Scott TVM version.
-But no one captures the full shamanic enlightenment moment as well as this.
-The ecstatic morning after with Sim cavorting around his bed chambers while his broken-down maid slowly grow hysterical from fear is a highlight in all holiday moviedom.
-Like so many movies on this list, Sim's performance tends to show up on telly right when I most need it.
-Sim makes you believe the avoidance, the closed-off heartedness, the regret and the mortal terror that comes blazing through you when you're finally forced to behold your own inescapable death in full bloom.
-And the ecstatic release of a second chance, when, as Scrooge notes "you finally know that you know nothing!" except that loving and supporting the world around you is a pretty smart investment.
+But no one captures the full shamanic enlightenment moment as well as the 1951 Alastair Sim version.
+The ecstatic morning after the three visits, the sight of Sim's Scrooge cavorting around his bed chambers while his broken-down maid slowly grows hysterical from fear and confusion is a highlight in all holiday moviedom.
+Like so many movies on this list, it tends to show up on telly right when I most need it.
+Sim makes me believe the humbug avoidance of the pre-ghost visit, the closed-off heartedness melting with the past and present, the regret and the mortal terror that comes blazing through you when one is finally forced to behold his own inescapable death in full bloom.
+And the ecstatic release of a second chance, when, as Scrooge notes "I finally know that you know nothing!" is palpable and contagious.
+One thing he thing at last he knows: loving and supporting the world around you is a pretty smart investment.

-York's a wandering through the rain with hate and confusion in his sharpshooter heart until he stumbles on a church singing "That Old Time Religion" and he comes in and slowly, in a scene similar to one in Elmer Gantry, is freed through song and acceptance.
-He then has to wrestle with some weighty issues before trudging off to war.
-It's not a war film, then, per se, which is why I didn't like it as a youth.
+Though directed by Hawks this is neither a Hawks film nor a war film, per se, which is why I didn't like it as a youth.
 It's a peace film.
-He's a hero not for how many Germans he killed, but for many Germans he took prisoner.
-A sharpshooter in war is a pretty serious weapon, and if he's peaceful maybe you will get lucky and just get shot in a rifle shoulder, and the foot if you try to run.
+York's a hero, not for how many Germans he kills but for many he takes prisoner.
+A sharpshooter in war is a pretty serious weapon, especially in WWI, and if he's peaceful then maybe enemy soldiers will get lucky and just get shot in a rifle shoulder, and the foot if they try to run.
 There's no need to kill someone if you're a sharpshooter.
-It's a whole other ball game.
-Of course America doesn't want to hear that kind of stuff now, maybe, but one day, America, one day you'll be hateful in the rain and stumble into the church and then... look out.
+Not if you got that old time religion.

 + David Chapelle, Michel Gondry, everyone - David Chapelle's Block Party (2005)